 In 2017 I was appointed to the Open Source Entrepeneur Network where I am a thought leader and speaker.

-For many years I have also sat on the board of and created evangelism and collateral for the Cloud Security Alliance where I currently serve as Chief Security Officer the worlds largest independent security body whose members include Cisco, HP, Rackspace, Google, Amazon, Verizon, BT, Barclays etc.
+For many years I have also sat on the board of and created evangelism and collateral for the Cloud Security Alliance where I served as Chief Security Officer until Summer 2018, the worlds largest independent cloud security body whose members include Cisco, HP, Rackspace, Google, Amazon, Verizon, BT, Barclays etc.

 I am retained by BrightTalk and am a regular panellist on their leading security presentations that go out to a C level global audience as well as being a speaker for the American Petrochemical Institute working at C Level with their CISO audience at major events.